Contact Us Today (424) 372-3112

 Lack of probable cause

-We might be able to argue police didn't have probable cause to pull you over on a traffic stop in the first place.
+We might be able to argue that police didn't have probable cause to pull you over during a traffic stop.
 If we prove it was an unlawful traffic stop, you can't be guilty of driving on a suspended driver's license.

 Related Content: